tradecloud/tradecloud-docs-api-v2/checklist.md

 **Using Message-oriented Middleware**
 You will need message-oriented middleware if one of the following applies:

-* You have multiple business systems, like ERP, WMS and PLM systems, that have ot integrate with Tradecloud One
+* You have multiple business systems, like ERP, WMS and PLM systems, that have to integrate with Tradecloud One
 * You plan to integrate with the outside world, eg. with webshops or logistics partners

 Examples of message-oriented middleware that some of our customers use are: